atticus-lv/BlenderAvaloniaBridge/docs/en/guide/what-is.md

 #### 3. Better fit for moving complex business logic into a separate process

-Keeping business logic on the .NET side is often a better fit for large data processing, complex computation, or existing backend-style modules.
+Keeping business logic on the .NET side fits large data processing, complex computation, or existing backend-style modules.

 #### 4. Better fit for reducing Python business source distribution

 If you do not want to distribute core business logic as Python source, you can compile the Avalonia project as a native program with .NET AOT.

-### Known Limitations
+### Known limitations in headless mode

-- Headless shared-memory bridge currently supports Windows and macOS
+- Currently supported on Windows and macOS only
-- Layout animation is not supported.
-For example, `SplitView` pane animations switch directly to the final state.
-- Transitions-based movement may stutter and jump directly to the final state.
+- Some UI scenarios may show stutter or dropped frames.
 - External drag and drop is not supported because Blender captures the drop event first.

 ## Next Step

-- If you want to run a minimal example first, start with [Quick Start](./quick-start.md)
+- Run a minimal example: [Quick Start](./quick-start.md)
-- If you want to integrate your own Blender extension and Avalonia app, go to the [Integration Guide](../integration/index.md)
+- Integrate your own Blender extension and Avalonia app: [Integration Overview](../integration/index.md)